lxndrblz/anatole/README.md

 theme= "preferred-color-scheme"
 # label =
 ```

 Two notes on the security of Utteranc.es
 - If you are using a strict CSP, you'll have to add the domain to it.
 - The script currently has no built-in integrity check, due to limitations of [Utterances](https://github.com/utterance/utterances/issues/40).

+### Disabling Comments Per Page

+Comments can be disabled per page by setting `disableComments: true` on the pages [Front Matter](https://gohugo.io/content-management/front-matter/)

 ### Google Analytics

 To use Google Analytics, a valid tracking code has to be added.
 If you don't want to load the code, then commend out the parameter.